 Nov.
-12. Hand in 1-page, double-spaced proposal for topic, indicating the main question you want to answer and some of your sources.
+15. Hand in 1-page, double-spaced proposal for topic, maximum 300 words, indicating the main question you want to answer and some of your sources.
 5 marks.
 Extensions will be granted for reasons of documented medical illness or family emergency, but not workload.
 Late proposals receive 0 marks.
 Your topic must concern creativity and draw on at least two cognitive science discplines.

 Dec.
-8. Hand in essay (hardcopy) to HH 368 (my office - push it under the door), by 9:00 a.m..
+13. Hand in essay (hardcopy) to HH 368 (my office - push it under the door), by 9:00 a.m..
 50 marks.
 Include student number but not name.
 Extensions will be granted for reasons of documented medical illness or family emergency, but not workload (this essay was assigned Oct.
-26).
+31).
 The final deadline to receive a mark this term is Dec.
-14, 9 a.m.
+19, 9 a.m..
 The penalty for plagiarism (passing another person's work off as your own) is a course grade of F and referral to the Associate Dean.
 The penalty for late essays is 10% per week.

 Essays should not be longer that 15 pages, typed, double spaced, (4,500 words, including references).
-You should consult sources other than the textbook: for pointers, see the references in the textbook.
+You should consult sources other than the class readings.
 The Encylopedia of Cognitive Science the MIT Encyclopedia of Cognitive Science (both in reference at Porter Library) are good places to start.
 Indicate your sources.
 Include a word count.
 You can use any reference style you like, but indicate all your sources.
 Consult around 8-12 reliable sources.
 Google Scholar can be useful.
 Include at least one reference to the class readings.

 See: How to avoid plagiarism.